ycm-core/ycmd/README.md

 There are also several semantic engines in YCM.
 There's a libclang-based completer that provides semantic completion for C-family languages.
-There's also a Jedi-based completer for semantic completion for Python, an OmniSharp-based completer for C#, and a [Gocode][gocode]-based completer for Go.
+There's also a Jedi-based completer for semantic completion for Python, an OmniSharp-based completer for C#, a [Gocode][gocode]-based completer for Go, and a TSServer-based completer for TypeScript.
 More will be added with time.

 There are also other completion engines, like the filepath completer (part of the identifier completer).